ciceunicen/nextjs/README.md

 ## Getting Started

-First, clone this repo anda install dependencies with npm install, then run the development server:
+First, clone this repo and ##install dependencies## with npm install, then run the development server:

 ```bash
 npm run dev